Renaissance philosophy: Discontinuities

-Having established that many aspects of philosophy were held in common during the Middle Ages and the Renaissance, it will now be useful to discuss in what areas changes were afoot.
+Many aspects of philosophy were held in common during the Middle Ages and the Renaissance, it will now be useful to discuss in what areas changes were afoot.
 The same outline as above will be used, to show that within trends of continuity one can also find surprising differences.

 Sources of philosophy

-It is therefore useful to reconsider what was mentioned above about philosophical sources.
+Many aspects of philosophy were held in common during the Middle Ages and the Renaissance, but the Renaissance in other ways also differed in its philosophical content, partly also due to philosophical sources.
 The Renaissance saw a significant broadening of source material.
 Plato, known directly only through two and a half dialogues in the Middle Ages, came to be known through numerous Latin translations in fifteenth century Italy, culminating in the hugely influential translation of his complete works by Marsilio Ficino in Florence in 1484.
 Petrarch was not able to read Plato directly, but he greatly admired him.
 Petrarch was also a great admirer of Roman poets such as Virgil and Horace and of Cicero for Latin prose writing.
 Not all Renaissance humanists followed his example in all things, but Petrarch contributed to a broadening of his time's 'canon' (pagan poetry had previously been considered frivolous and dangerous), something that happened in philosophy as well.
 In the sixteenth century anyone who considered himself 'au fait' read Plato as well as Aristotle, trying as much as possible (and not always very successfully) to reconcile the two with each other and with Christianity.
 This is probably the main reason why Donato Acciaiuoli's commentary on Aristotle's Ethics (first published in 1478) was so successful: it blended the three traditions beautifully.

 Other movements from ancient philosophy also re-entered the mainstream.
 While this was seldom the case for Epicureanism, which was largely caricatured and considered with suspicion, Pyrrhonism and Academic Skepticism made a comeback thanks to philosophers such as Michel de Montaigne, and Neostoicism became a popular movement due to the writings of Justus Lipsius.
 In all of these cases it is impossible to separate the pagan philosophical doctrines from the Christian filter through which they were approached and made legitimate.